UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 - The combined points per game average of the two teams, 57.6, is 4.4 points fewer than Friday's over/under.

-- This contest's total is 0.6 points under the 62.6 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 62.6 points per game, 0.6 more than this contest's over/under.

-- The average total in Knights games this season is 60.8, 1.2 points fewer than Friday's over/under of 62 .
+- Knights games have an average total of 60.8 points this season, 1.2 fewer than Friday's over/under.

 - The 57.1 PPG average total in Bulls games this season is 4.9 points fewer than this game's over/under.